Coccidia

 -Inflammation and damage of the intestinal wall which then allows toxins and bowel bacteria to enter the general circulation

--Cramps, nausea, and the anxiety of gut pain
+-Cramps, nausea, and the discomfort and anxiety of gut pain

 -Further suppression of the immune system due to the dehydration and weakness leading to chills, pneumonia, etc